Understanding Spina Bifida Birth Defects

 The neural tube is the embryonic part that develops into the baby's brain, spinal cord, and tissues.
 Generally, the neural tube will form very early in the pregnancy and will close around the 28th week of pregnancy.
-In babies with spina bifida, a portion of the neural tube fails to develop or close properly during early gestation.
-This abnormality leads to defects in the spinal cord and in bones of the spine.
+In babies with spina bifida, and bones of the spine.

 Spina bifida might cause physical and learning disabilities that range from mild to severe.
 The severity depends on the size, location, and whether the spinal cord and nerves are affected.
 For more severe cases, the time and costs to care for the child can be overwhelming for parents.